danyi1212/drf-messages/docs/source/usage/get_messages.rst

 In this example, an information message is created for the session of that ``request`` object.

 .. warning::
-    If the request have **no session** provided, the message will not be created.
+    If the request have **no session** provided, the message will be stored in memory for **temporary storage** available through the request processing.
+    Messages added that are not used until the response will not be available anymore.

 Extra tags can be attached to the message, as a string or list of strings.
 For example: